dtcenter/METplus/docs/Release_Guide/release_steps/update_release_notes_official.rst

 * Update the release-notes.rst file found in the User's Guide directory.

-* In creating the official release, combine the beta release sections into one section (i.e. "Version X.Y.Z release notes (YYYYMMDD)").
+* When creating the official release, combine the beta release sections into one section (i.e. "Version X.Y.Z release notes (YYYYMMDD)").

 * Commit changes and push to GitHub.